jantman/prometheus-synology-api-exporter/README.md

 ### Release Process

 Tag the repo.
-[GitHub Actions](https://github.com/jantman/prometheus-synology-api-exporter/actions) will run a Docker build, push to Docker Hub, and create a release on the repo.
+[GitHub Actions](https://github.com/jantman/prometheus-synology-api-exporter/actions) will run a Docker build, push to Docker Hub and GHCR (GitHub Container Registry), and create a release on the repo.